cloudengio/go.gotools/cmd/goannotate/annotators/README.md

 type Spec struct {
 	yaml.MapSlice
 	Name string // Name identifies a particular configuration of an annotator type.
-	Type string // Type identifies the annotation to be peformed.
+	Type string // Type identifies the annotation to be performed.
 }
 ```
 Spec represents the yaml configuration for an annotation.
 It has a common